legislative-tech/readme/README.md

-# readme
+# Legislative.Tech README

-Project that points to the readme
+Check out https://gitlab.com/legislative-tech/readme for the current state of the organization.